 2015 OX78 is a very small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 2015 OX78 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2015 OX78 orbits the sun every 722 days (1.98 years), coming as close as 0.95 AU and reaching as far as 2.20 AU from the sun.
-Based on its brightness and the way it reflects light, 2015 OX78 is probably between 0.266 to 0.594 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the U.S. Capitol building.
+Based on its brightness and the way it reflects light, 2015 OX78 is probably between 0.266 to 0.594 kilometers in diameter, making it small in absolute terms, but larger than 90% of asteroids, very roughly comparable in size to the U.S. Capitol building.

 2015 OX78's orbit is 0.13 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 2015 OX78 has 6 close approaches predicted in the coming decades:

 |Jan.
 13, 2022||29,438,991||21.542|

 |Jan.
 17, 2103||20,282,587||22.669|

 |Jan.
 16, 2186||20,974,529||22.491|